KivApple/football_manager/README.md

    And we shouldn't use `REAL` to store money because of variable precision.
 5. I'm using enumerated value for player position column type, because it is quite unlikely that football rules would change adding/removing positions.
-   I store enumerate values as `VARCHAR` and not a number to simplify manual database queries and to have possibility to extend enumeration in future software updates.
+   I store enumerate values as `VARCHAR` and not as a number to simplify manual database queries and to have simple possibility to extend enumeration in future software updates (I also could use Postgres custom enumerated type e.g. `CREATE TYPE player_position AS ENUM(...)`, but native DB enumerated type isn't supported by Hibernate out of the box without extra libraries and annotations).
    In case if we would expect frequent changes of football rules (and don't want for user to wait a software update), we could use an extra table for player positions instead of enumeration.
 6. I created an index on `team_id` field of players table, because we need to be able to query players by teams and also because of cascading deletion of teams to players.